tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

   but functional doesn't need other paradigms as *it's homogeneous*, or simply put, math.

+### Usefulness of Imperative with Async Await

+`Async`-`Await` is syntax sugar for JS/TS in this case, so it should be useful for making code simpler, but the important notice is *when*.

+I've written backend and frontend code like this either with `async` or not, I believed that "raw" `Promise`s were caveman some years ago, but found that can be leveraged to promote "more-functional" code.

+I have the conclusion that, **if writing imperative code is needed** for any reason (bounded to one function hopefully), **then it's the only way `async`-`await` fits correctly**, it makes the code cleaner, but functional is still superior as it would get to make it way more robust and cleaner altogether by eliminating the imperative component.

 ### Minor Issues

 Regarding minor issues that arise in this basic code snippet are the following: